 This outcome would be even more pronounced if the marginal convenience yield of holding reserves were to increase as a result of the cutbacks.
 Such an outcome is highly probable given that there is only one reserve currency in this system.
 A reduction in its availability would necessarily increase the marginal convenience yield as there is no other currency that could take over its role.
 Hence, a collapse of the dollar's dominant position within the international monetary system is unlikely, unless China prioritises geo-strategic goals over economic rationales.
-A related concern is that with the new Administration in office the United States appears to give more precedence to geopolitical brinkmanship over economic rationales than in the past.
-Against this backdrop, European countries would be wise to reassess the validity of their dollar exposures.
+A related concern is that the Trump Administration appears to give more precedence to geopolitical brinkmanship over economic rationales than in the past.
+Against this backdrop, European countries would be wise to reassess the validity of their dollar exposures and capture some of the 'exorbitant privilege' potentially lost by the U.S. Administration, by promoting the use of the euro as a global reserve currency.